-- Like the California Department of Education (CDE), CCSA utilizes "Distance from Standard" (DFS) as a status measure for academic progress.
+- Like the California Department of Education (CDE), CCSA utilizes "Distance from Level 3" (DF3) as a status measure for academic progress.
 Unlike the CDE, CCSA incorporates grade 11 in the calculation which will not be done by the CDE until later in the 2018-19 academic year.
-CCSA ranks the DFS score given to every eligible public school in the state from lowest to highest into percentiles (1-100) and 10 decile ranks.
+CCSA ranks the DF3 score given to every eligible public school in the state from lowest to highest into percentiles (1-100) and 10 decile ranks.
 The 1st percentile is equivalent to the lowest 1% of schools statewide, while the 1st decile translates to the bottom 10% of schools (1-10), according to the schools' average CAASPP results.
-Conversely, the 10th decile rank is equivalent to a school having an average DFS in the top 10% of schools statewide (91-100).
+Conversely, the 10th decile rank is equivalent to a school having an average DF3 in the top 10% of schools statewide (91-100).
 A school's percentile and decile rankings are used to evaluate whether the school is meeting minimum academic performance. - CCSA's accountability framework is in alignment with California Education Code §§47607 in its similar use of State Rank and Similar Schools Ranks as well as prioritizing "pupil academic achievement for all groups of pupils served by the charter school as the most important factor" in determining whether to advocate for the renewal or non-renewal of the school.
 CCSA uses California Education Code §§52066 in determining what to classify as an indicator of academic achievement.
 This is in contrast to the California Dashboard published by the California Department of Education, which does not prioritize or weight academic achievement greater than non-academic indicators.

-Success of the Key Features of the Educational Program
+Success of the Innovative Features of the Educational Program

-Ánimo Ellen Ochoa provides students and parents with a small school environment, personalized approach to learning, and rigorous curriculum.
+Ánimo Mae Jemison provides students and parents with a small school environment, personalized approach to learning, and rigorous curriculum.
 The Charter School's focus on quality teaching and curriculum is demonstrated by the staff's implementation of the College-Ready Teaching Framework, intensive professional development on Green Dot's academic model and Signature Strategies, and adoption of the Green Dot Common Assessment Program in all core subjects (i.e., Common Core-aligned quarterly assessments) to measure student mastery and drive instructional decisions.
-In addition, there is a college-going culture on the campus that permeates all aspects of the Charter School. Ánimo Ellen Ochoa provides a Chromebook for every student with a 1:1 student to device ratio.
-This focus on technology supports the personalized learning of every student and access to extended learning at home.
+In addition, there is a college-going culture on the campus that permeates all aspects of the Charter School.

-Success of the Charter School's Educational Program in Meeting the Specific Needs of its Student Population, Including Numerically Significant Subgroups
+Success of the School's Educational Program in Meeting the Specific Needs of its Student Population

-Ánimo Ellen Ochoa's educational program successfully meets the needs of its diverse student population. Ánimo Ellen Ochoa provides an alternative education model for the East Los Angeles and Boyle Heights communities. Ánimo Ellen Ochoa uses a data-driven collaborative approach to meet the needs of its students.
-A focus on data allows the Charter School to individualize supports for students and provide appropriate intervention and acceleration.
-Furthermore, the small school model offers additional support and attention for students who would otherwise attend large middle schools serving up to 1,500 students. Ánimo Ellen Ochoa's target community is predominantly comprised of low-income, academically disadvantaged students who will benefit from the supports that will be available at Ánimo Ellen Ochoa.
-Reflective of the community, Ánimo Ellen Ochoa will serve a diverse student population that may include advanced students, students below grade level, English Learners, and special education students.
-The Charter School will aim to create a culturally responsive school that is rigorous and supportive.
+Ánimo Mae Jemison's educational program successfully meets the needs of its diverse student population. Ánimo Mae Jemison provides an alternative education model for the Watts community. Ánimo Mae Jemison uses a data-driven collaborative approach to meet the needs of their students.
+A focus on data allows the school to individualize supports for students and provide appropriate intervention and acceleration.
+Furthermore, the small school model offers additional support and attention for students who would otherwise attend large middle schools serving up to 1500 students. Ánimo Mae Jemison's target community is predominantly comprised of low-income, academically disadvantaged students who will benefit from the supports that will be available at Ánimo Mae Jemison.
+Reflective of the community, Ánimo Mae Jemison will serve a diverse student population that may include advanced students, students below grade level, English Language Learners, and Special Education students.
+The schools will aim to create a culturally responsive school that is rigorous and supportive.

-Examples of these supports include:
+Examples of theses supports include: